eostitan/eos-communication/README.md

 It combines the sender's private key and the receiver's public key (using the account's active permission) to create a public key for encryption.

-Decryption is done by combining the receiver's private key and the sender's public key to create the private key necessary to decrypt the message.
+Decryption is achieved by combining the receiver's private key and the sender's public key to create the private key necessary to decrypt the message.

+This module uses eosjs and eosjs-ecc to communicate with the EOS network and to perform the required cryptographic operations.

 ## Configuration: